Business systems that run without chasing

 Where to Start

 If you are losing track of work, start with project visibility or reducing email dependency.
 If revenue is slipping through gaps, look at order management or sales systems.
 If new clients or staff take too long to get going, read client onboarding or hiring and onboarding.
+If the same data lives in three places, start with systems integration.

 Not sure which system needs attention first?